• Podcasts

 This is the order that I do this workout in, but you should re-order it based on your weakest to strongest exercise.
 If you do it strongest to weakest, you may not see the gains where you need them the most.

-1. Incline dumbbell bench press
+- Incline dumbbell bench press

-The main benefit of performing incline presses is to develop the upper portion of the pectoral muscles.
+The main benefit of performing incline presses is to develop the upper portion of the pectoral muscles. - Flat dumbbell bench press

-Flat bench press activates both heads of the pectorals evenly, which makes this exercise great for overall chest strengthening.
+Flat bench press activates both heads of the pectorals evenly, which makes this exercise great for overall chest strengthening. - Straight bar dips

-Done properly, dips (any dips) will increase the strength and mobility in your chest, shoulders, arms, and core.
+Done properly, dips (any dips) will increase the strength and mobility in your chest, shoulders, arms, and core. - Incline dumbbell flys

-This exercise targets the sternal heads of your pectoralis major muscles and also strengthens your deltoids, biceps, triceps, wrist flexors, and brachialis muscles.
+This exercise targets the sternal heads of your pectoralis major muscles and also strengthens your deltoids, biceps, triceps, wrist flexors, and brachialis muscles. - Any type of postural or pulling exercises

-You can mix this one up each time, choose between seated rows, single-arm rows, pull-downs, and pull-ups
+You can mix this one up each time, choose between seated rows, single-arm rows, pull-downs, and pull-ups - High-to-low cable crossovers

-This is a great finishing exercise ( opens in a new windowto failure) that can help you burn out and break down your pectoralis major and minor.
+This is a great finishing exercise (to failure) that can help you burn out and break down your pectoralis major and minor.
 Pro tip: Cross your hands in front of your body to get a more full range of motion.

 If you’re doing a chest-only workout, you only need to do it once per week.
 If you’re simply working chest exercises into a full-body workout, you can hit the chest three times per week, but allow for about 48 hours of recovery between those workouts.